 “On this slope lies buried the last Native Indians of Yarmouth.”

 This cairn was built in 1881 by Daniel Wing Jr. on the southeastern slope of Long Pond in South Yarmouth to recognize last resting place of the Indigenous Peoples of Yarmouth.
 Over the years the cairn began to collapse and in 2017 a committee was formed to refurbish and restore it.
 Photos below show the restoration.
 A new sign was installed which is historically correct and will act as an educational tool for readers.
 You can view the sign here.
 The memorial is located on Indian Memorial Drive and is open to the public.
+Learn more about Yarmouth’s Indigenous peoples and their reservation in our blog post.

 Detail from the sign shows this map of the former reservation area along Long Pond.